 A trip to Walt Disney’s (alleged) cryo chamber aside, few things afford someone immortality as well as horror movies do.

 Think about it: You’re a fan, right?
 I bet you can remember every single film that your favourite director or actor has ever been attached to.
 I know I can.
-Simply, it’s what we do: Fandom lends itself to obsession and us genre hawks will happily fixate on those that we hold dear.
+It’s what we do: Fandom lends itself to obsession and us genre hawks will happily fixate on those that we hold dear.
 And be they alive or dead, our horror heroes are cherished.

 That’s why contemporary thespians such as Jeffrey Combs and Robert Englund are deemed as legendary as Boris Karloff and Bela Lugosi.